MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

    + [Ubuntu](quickstart-install-connect-ubuntu.md)

-+ For R only, [Microsoft R Open](#mro) for mssql-mlsservices R packages.
++ For R only, [Microsoft R Open](#mro) is required for mssql-mlsservices R packages.

-+ A tool for running T-SQL commands necessary for post-install configuration and install validation.
++ Have a tool for running T-SQL commands.
+This is necessary for post-install configuration and validation.
 We recommend [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/download?view=sql-server-2017#get-azure-data-studio-for-linux), a free download that runs on Linux.

 <a name="mro"></a>